Course DetailsCourse Number: NURS 3203 Spring 2013

 Exams: Students are required to come to campus for exams.
 These exams each count 20% of the course grade.
 Students may NOT use learning resources or study guides during these exams.
-Anyone arriving late for a test, will NOT be granted additional time to complete the test because collaborative testing will begin one hour after the beginning of the exam.
+Anyone arriving late for a , will NOT be granted additional time to complete the because collaborative ing will begin one hour after the beginning of the exam.
 Note: The average on the 4 on-campus exam scores must be 74% or above in order to pass the course.

-Collaborative Testing: After each exam, students will collaboratively re-take the exam in groups.
+Collaborative ing: After each exam, students will collaboratively re-take the exam in groups.
 Any group scoring greater than 90% as a group will get 3 points added to each individual grade and any group scoring 80-89% will get 2 points added to each individual grade.
-Besides having the opportunity to raise your grade, you will also get experience in group process by reviewing the exam together and receive immediate feedback on the test questions.
-Collaborative testing will only be done at regularly scheduled test times (not for make-up exams).
+Besides having the opportunity to raise your grade, you will also get experience in group process by reviewing the exam together and receive immediate feedback on the questions.
+Collaborative ing will only be done at regularly scheduled times (not for make-up exams).

 Missed exam(s): Students are expected to take exams on the day they are scheduled.
 If you cannot take the exam on the scheduled day, please notify course instructor before the scheduled exam to arrange an exam make-up.
 Make-up exams will be administered during the scheduled final exam period on May 8, 2013